Randomly trapped random walks: Introduction

 In order to begin the discussion about the asymptotic behavior of the process $X$ that we have defined above, we remark that its structure is a priori quite simple.
-It is given by a random time-change of the standard discrete-time random walk, say $Y=(Y_n)_{n \geq 0}$, on the graph $G$.
-Indeed, we first define $S(n)$, the `clock process', i.e.~the sum of the random trapping durations along the first $n$ steps of the random walk $(Y_n)_{n \geq 0} $.
-More precisely, consider an random array of independent positive numbers $(s^k_x)_{k \geq 1, x \in V}$ where for every fixed vertex $x \in V$ the numbers $(s^k_x)_{k \geq 1}$ are an i.i.d.~sample with common distribution $\pi_x$.
-Also define $L(x,n)$ to be the local time of the random walk $Y$, i.e.~the number of visits of the site $x$ before (and including) time $n$.
+It is given by a random time-change of the standard discrete-time random walk, say $Y=(Y_n)_{n \geq0}$, on the graph $G$.
+Indeed, we first define $S(n)$, the ``clock process,'' that is, the sum of the random trapping durations along the first $n$ steps of the random walk $(Y_n)_{n \geq0} $.
+More precisely, consider an random array of independent positive numbers $(s^k_x)_{k \geq1, x \in V}$ where for every fixed vertex $x \in V$ the numbers $(s^k_x)_{k \geq1}$ are an i.i.d. sample with common distribution $\pi_x$.
+Also, define $L(x,n)$ to be the local time of the random walk $Y$, that is, the number of visits of the site $x$ before (and including) time $n$.

 The clock process is simply defined as